yemreak/npm-package-template/docs/README.md

 	```zsh
 	npm install
 	```
+8. Remember to put your `d.ts` files in the `types` directory
-8. To add a new user to npm registry, run:
+9. To add a new user to npm registry, run:
 	```zsh
 	npm adduser
 	```
-9. To publish the package to the **public** npm registry, run:
+10. To publish the package to the **public** npm registry, run:
 	```zsh
 	npm publish --access public
 	```